pymupdf/PyMuPDF/docs/pixmap.rst

       * Storing EXIF information.
       * If you do not provide dpi information, the values *xres*, *yres* stored with the pixmap are automatically used.

       A simple example: `pix.pil_save("some.webp", optimize=True, dpi=(150, 150))`.

+      :arg bool unmultiply: If the pixmap's colorspace is RGB with transparency, the alpha values may or may not already be multiplied into the color components ref/green/blue (called "premultiplied").
+To enforce undoing premultiplication, set this parameter to `True`.
+To learn about some background, e.g. look for "Premultiplied alpha" `here <https://en.wikipedia.org/wiki/Glossary_of_computer_graphics#P>`_.

       For details on other parameters see the Pillow documentation.

       Since v1.22.0, PyMuPDF supports JPEG output directly.
-For both, performance reasons and for reducing external dependencies, the use of this method is no longer recommended when outputting JPEG images.
+We recommended to no longer use this method for JPEG output -- for performance reasons and for avoiding unnecessary external dependencies.

       :raises ImportError: if Pillow is not installed.

-   ..  method:: pil_tobytes(*args, **kwargs)
+   ..  method:: pil_tobytes(*args, unmultiply=False, **kwargs)

       * New in v1.17.3

       Return an image as a bytes object in the specified format using Pillow.
-For example `stream = pix.pil_tobytes(format="WEBP", optimize=True)`.
+For example `stream = pix.pil_tobytes(format="WEBP", optimize=True, dpi=(150, 150))`.
 Also see above.
 For details on other parameters see the Pillow documentation.

-      .raises ImportError: if Pillow is not installed.
+      :raises ImportError: if Pillow is not installed.

       :rtype: bytes